metio/krei/krei-docs/content/contributors/dev-env.md

 - environment
 ---

-`krei` requires a certain set of software installed on your system in order to be build.
+`krei` requires a certain set of software installed on your system in order to be built.

 ## Prerequisites